adarshpandey18/youtube-video-downloader/README.md

 # YouTube Video Downloader

-A Flutter-based application to download YouTube videos.
+A Flutter-based application designed to download YouTube videos.
+This cross-platform app supports Android, iOS, web, and desktop.
+It features an intuitive UI for searching and downloading videos directly from YouTube, utilizing the `youtube_explode` package for efficient video extraction and download.

 ## Features